raspberrypilearning/your-codeclub-story-leader/en/step_5.md

 </html>

-Once your podcast episode has been generated in NotebookLM, it’s time to share it!
+Once your creators' podcast episode has been generated in NotebookLM, it’s time to share it!

 NotebookLM lets you share your finished notebook (including the podcast) using a public link.
-This means that anyone with the link can ask questions about your code club to the LLM and get a response based on your creators’ words, or listen to your podcast\!
+This means that anyone with the link can listen to the podcast, or ask questions about your Code Club to the LLM and get a response based on your creators’ words!

 --- task ---